The City of Oregon City

 You will also find shopping, kayaking and canoeing, a movie theater, concerts in the park, breweries, wineries, a distillery and splash pads in the summer.
-View these by clicking on the other tabs under “Community.”
+View these by clicking on the other tabs under “Community” above!

 Built in 1845, the Francis Ermatinger House is one of the oldest structures in Oregon.
 Rumor has it, the understated, federal-style residence is where Asa Lovejoy and Francis Pettygrove, two influential businessmen, flipped a coin to decide the name of Portland.
 “Heads” and we name it Boston, “Tales” and we name it Portland.
 In 1910 the house was moved from its original location on McLoughlin Blvd to 619 6th St, Oregon City, OR 97045.
 In 1977, it was listed on the National Register of Historic Places.
 Finally, in 2015, it was rehabilitated … read about the project here.

 Along with this project, comes much welcomed Main Street improvements including two vehicle lanes, two bike lanes, sidewalks, crosswalks, trees, street lighting and a roundabout with landscaping all enhancing the ambiance and the walkability of Oregon City.
 Improving walkability means that this new community was created encouraging pedestrian activity for people of all ages and abilities.
-This community design intentionally puts residences within a short walking distance of stores and public transportation with sidewalks and paths between destinations creating a well-connected, safe, and attractive environment to make physical activity easier or more accessible.
-Why is this important to build in areas like this?
+Why is this important to build areas like this?